Physical Therapist Assistant

 - All career programs have a selective admissions process.
 This means that a seat in any program is awarded only to the top applicants.
 Simply meeting the minimum requirements does not guarantee admission to a program.

-Complaints regarding the PTA Program can be addressed to the PTA Program Director, Kameron Causey and/or the Chair of the Health Science Division, Tonya Curles.
-Complaints against the program can be made to the Commission on Accreditation in Physical Therapy Education.
-The PTA Program upholds a standard of prohibition of retaliation following complaint submission.
+Feedback or concerns regarding the PTA Program can be addressed to the PTA Program Director, Kameron Causey and/or the Chair of the Health Science Division, Tonya Curles.
+Feedback or concerns against the program can be made to the Commission on Accreditation in Physical Therapy Education.
+The PTA Program upholds a standard of prohibition of retaliation following concern/complaint submission.